rkohli3/india-famafrench/docs/method.rst

 .. rubric:: Footnotes

-.. [#] `Agarwalla, S. K., Jacob, J. and Varma, J. R. (2013), Four factor model in Indian equities market, Working Paper W.P.
-No. 2013-09-05, Indian Institute of Management, Ahmedabad.`

-.. [#] `ProwessDx Data`

-.. [#] `Jegadeesh, N. and Titman, S. (1993), ‘Returns to buying winners and selling losers: Implications for stock market efficiency’, The Journal of Finance 48(1), 65–91.`
+.. [#] Jegadeesh, N. and Titman, S. (1993), `Returns to buying winners and selling losers: Implications for stock market efficiency`, The Journal of Finance 48(1), 65–91.

+.. [#] Asness, Clifford S., 1994, `Variables that explain stock returns`, Ph.D.
+Dissertation, University of Chicago.